Ankle Replacement

 Admission

 You will need to go to hospital at least 2 hours prior to the surgery, to prepare for surgery and for your stay at hospital.
-Expect to be an inpatient for 3-4 days.
+The surgery can be performed as a day case, but most patients stay 1 night.
 Your length of stay in hospital will depend on your ability to get up on crutches or a frame, so time spent in training prior to surgery will be valuable.

 Surgery

-The surgery is usually performed under general anaesthetic with a "popliteal block" – this is the same as an epidural but placed at the knee.
+The surgery takes about 2 hours to perform depending on the complexity.
+It is usually performed under general anaesthetic with a "popliteal block" – this is the same as an epidural but placed at the knee.
 It will make your leg numb below the knee for 1-3 days and provides excellent pain relief.

 The surgery is performed through a 15cm incision over the front of the ankle.
-The arthritic joint surfaces are excised (cut out) and the tibia and talus shaped to receive the new joint.
-The implants are locked in place and are uncemented – i.e. bone grows into them.
-The operation takes approximately 2 hours.
+The ankle joint is carefully exposed , taking great care to protect the nearby nerves and arteries.
+Using precise cutting jigs and xray guidance, the arthritic joint surfaces are excised (cut out) and the tibia and talus shaped to receive the new joint.
+A trial or practice implant is then used to check the final surgery, positioning and flexibility are correct.

 After 2 weeks the backslab will be removed and the stitches taken out, here in clinic.
 If all is well, you can begin weight bearing at that stage.
 Physiotherapy to regain the ankle motion, can start at this stage.